 What comes to mind when you hear the word meditation?
 For those unaccustomed to it, meditation refers to “enlightenment.”
 Some may even use Elizabeth Gilbert’s memoir, “eat, pray love.”
 Here’s the thing though, there’s a lot more to meditation than you might think.

-In this digital age, you have probably come across several podcasts, or social media influencers express their confidence in meditation.
+In this digital age, you have probably come across several podcasts, or social media influencers express their confidence in the benefits of meditation.
 Here are some of the main reasons why people meditate